-Credit risk is the risk that the Centre will incur a financial loss because a contributor or counterparty fails to discharge an obligation.
+Credit risk is the risk that the Centre will incur a financial loss because a counterparty fails to discharge an obligation.
 The Centre is exposed to credit risk through its cash and its accounts receivable from clients.
 The Centre has a number of different clients, which reduces the concentration of credit risk from clients.

-The Centre has a concentration of credit risk with respect to cash as all of the cash is held at one financial institution.
-The financial institution has deposit insurance through the Canada Deposit Insurance Corporation.
-As at March 31, 2020, the substantially all of the cash is held at the financial institution, in accounts over the coverage limit.
+The Centre has a concentration of credit risk with respect to cash as all of the cash is held at one national financial institution.
+The financial institution has deposit insurance through the Canada Deposit Insurance Corporation to a maximum of \$100,000.
+As at March 31, 2022, substantially all of the cash is held at the financial institution, in accounts over the coverage limit.
 As such, the Centre is exposed to the risks of the institution.